 8 ways you can improve the efficiency of your logistics systems

-With so many moving parts in logistics systems, it can be difficult for logistics directors to know where or how to start optimizing.
+With so many moving parts in logistics systems, it can be difficult for logistics directors to know where or how to start optimising.
 For more comprehensive logistics solutions, many merchants choose to outsource backend operations to third-party logistics providers (or 3PLs).

-The right 3PL partner is equipped with the fulfillment services, tech stack, best practices, and experience — all of which retailers would otherwise have to develop on their own — to provide merchants immediate benefits, as well as more cost-effective logistics systems in the long run.
+The right 3PL partner is equipped with the fulfilment services, tech stack, best practices, and experience — all of which retailers would otherwise have to develop on their own — to provide merchants immediate benefits, as well as more cost-effective logistics systems in the long run.

 However, if you’ve chosen to stick with self-fulfillment, there are a few strategies good 3PLs employ that you can implement in your daily operations to improve your logistics systems’ efficiency.